Tambini/quizly/README.md

 - _Set # of Quiz questions proposed and answered (the game part)_
 - _Score saved on DB_

+### Stretch Goals
+- _Users can submit custom questions_
+- _Custom questions can be submitted for Administrator approval before being added_
+- _Players can choose which category of questions they want questions from_
+- _Sound effects/music_
+- _countdown timer & dynamic scoring_
+- _user customized categories_
+- _Viewing Score list different sorting_

 #### Libraries

 |     Library      | Description                                |